omar1593321/MongoEC2-Deploy/README.md

 - **Persistent Storage:** Implemented PersistentVolumeClaims (PVC) and PersistentVolumes (PV) to ensure data persistence for MongoDB.
 - **Service Exposure:** Configured Kubernetes services for MongoDB and Mongo Express to allow secure and reliable external access.
 - **Troubleshooting and Optimization:** Documented challenges such as pod scheduling and node capacity constraints, with solutions applied to ensure smooth operation.
+- **IAM Role and Policy Configuration:** Set up IAM roles and policies for managing EBS volumes and EKS access.
 ## 🛠 Getting Started

 ### **Prerequisites:**